codeigniter4/CodeIgniter4/user_guide_src/source/test/cli.rst

 		Static "constructor".

 	.. php:method:: input ( [ string $prefix ] )

 		:param string $prefix:
-		:returns:
-		:rtype: string

 		Get input from the shell, using readline or the standard STDIN

 		Named options must be in the following formats: php index.php user -v --v -name=John --name=John

 	.. php:method:: prompt (  )

-		:returns:
-		:rtype: string

 		Asks the user for input.
 This can have either 1 or 2 arguments.

 		Usage:

 		// Waits for any key press
 		CLI::prompt();

 		// Takes any input
 		$color = CLI::prompt('What is your favorite color?');

 		// Takes any input, but offers default
 		$color = CLI::prompt('What is your favourite color?', 'white');

 		// Will only accept the options in the array
 		$ready = CLI::prompt('Are you ready?', array('y','n'));